Ibrahima Mbaye: Club career

 Mbaye was born in Guédiawaye, a suburb of Dakar, Senegal.
 He joined youth football academy Étoile Lusitana before being signed by Italian club Internazionale in summer 2010.
 Mbaye formally joined Inter in January 2011 following his 16th birthday and entered the Inter U17 youth squad.
 In 2011–12, Mbaye was promoted to Inter Primavera, the club's reserve team coached by Andrea Stramaccioni.
 The primavera team won the 2011–12 NextGen Series under Stramaccioni and the league under Daniele Bernazzani, after Stramaccioni was promoted to first team coach.
 Stramaccioni then promoted Mbaye to the first team on 28 April 2012.
 However, the footballer was initially excluded from the team line-up, including the bench.

 In July 2012, Stramaccioni named Mbaye in Inter's pre-season training camp.
 The squad consisted of 26 players who were not involved in the UEFA Euro 2012 tournament.
 Mbaye played in pre-season friendlies, winning the 2012 TIM Trophy.
 On 27 July 2012, Mbaye was named in List B—Inter's main squad for 2012–13 UEFA Europa League—as he was not yet eligible for List A. Mbaye made his debut in the return leg of the third qualifying round after Inter had defeated Hajduk Split 3–0 away.
 Yuto Nagatomo was rested and Mbaye occupied the left-back position.
 However, in September, Mbaye was dropped from the squad for the group stage as there was no room for him in the quota of 17 foreign players.

 A few weeks after his 18th birthday, Mbaye signed a new contract with Inter.

 On 23 January 2015, Mbaye was signed on loan by Bologna until the end of the season, with obligation to buy set at €3 million, depending on whether or not the club was promoted to Serie A next season.
-Bologna was promoted to Serie A at the end of the season, with Mbaye playing a major role in returning the club to the Italian top league.
+Bologna was promoted to Serie A at the end of the season, with Mbaye playing a significant role in returning the club to the Italian top league.
 He was offered a contract to stay permanently at Bologna, leaving Inter Milan after more than five years.

 On 1 September 2022, his contract with Bologna was terminated by mutual consent.

+On 26 July 2025, Mbaye signed for Serie C club Team Altamura.